abarrows/dotfiles/README.md

    - 3. Open a .rb file and you should begin seeing rubocop and many of the other linters listed above) errors within the VS Code _problems_ pane.

-### Caveats

-1. I discovered some strange caching and pathing issues in RVM and determined it was the bundler zsh plugin: <https://rvm.io/support/troubleshooting>.
-Updated on 2020.07.29 2.
-I have added a debugger file in my gists that outline how to troubleshoot uglifier gem woes.

 ## TODOS

 1. Check the following dotfiles for ingestion or discarding: